RobPavey/wikitree-sourcer/docs/dev_notes/extract_data_design.md

 This file used to be a module and loaded using import.
 But that required it being listed in the `manifest.json` files under `web_accessible_resources` for every site.
 A code refactor in March 2026 switched to the new design which does not require `web_accessible_resources`.

+## Do not have class, const, or let declarations at the top level of the file

+In JavaScript, class, const, and let declarations are block-scoped and do not allow re-declaration in the same scope.
+In some browsers (Safari for example) the content scripts can get loaded more than once (e.g. if the extension is disabled and then re-enabled).

+So none of the content scripts (which include the _extract_data.js file) should have these at the top-level.

 ## Do not assume that the extract_data module is running within the content script enviroment

 The extract_data file is also loaded by the unit tests so it can't use APIs that are not available in the node.js environment.